wjassim/WARP-Q/README.md

 ### Best Set of Parameters

-Tabel 4 of [[1]](https://ietresearch.onlinelibrary.wiley.com/doi/epdf/10.1049/sil2.12151) lists parameter combinations that can provide maximum Pearson and Spearman values for all databases, and therefore, any set of these combinations can be adopted as a default parameter set for the WARP‐Q metric.
+Table 4 of [[1]](https://ietresearch.onlinelibrary.wiley.com/doi/epdf/10.1049/sil2.12151) lists parameter combinations that can provide maximum Pearson and Spearman values for all databases, and therefore, any set of these combinations can be adopted as a default parameter set for the WARP‐Q metric.
 In [[1]](https://ietresearch.onlinelibrary.wiley.com/doi/epdf/10.1049/sil2.12151) and this repository, the following parameter values were chosen as a default set of inputs for the WARP‐Q code because they provide slightly better performance for the Genspeech dataset with maintaining good correlations for other datasets:

 - *--sr = 16000*
 - *--fmax = 5000*